Herbert Chapman

 Herbert Chapman (19 January 1878 – 6 January 1934) was an English football player and manager.
 Though he had an undistinguished playing career, he went on to become one of the most influential and successful managers in the early 20th century, before his sudden death in 1934.
 He is regarded as one of the game's greatest innovators.

 As a player, Chapman played for a variety of clubs, at Football League and non-League levels.
 His record was generally unremarkable as a player; he made fewer than 40 League appearances over the course of a decade and did not win any major honours.
-Instead, he found success as a manager, first at Northampton Town between 1908 and 1912, whom he led to a Southern League title.
+Instead, he found success as a manager, first at Northampton Town between 1908 and 1912, which he led to a Southern League title.
 This attracted the attention of larger clubs and he moved to Leeds City, where he started to improve the team's fortunes before the First World War intervened.
 After the war ended, City were implicated in an illegal payments scandal and were eventually disbanded.
 Chapman was initially banned from football but successfully appealed.
 He took over at Huddersfield Town, winning an FA Cup and two First Division titles in the period of four years.

 In 1925, Arsenal successfully tempted Chapman to join them, and he led the club to its first ever silverware by winning one FA Cup and two First Division titles.
-His work at Arsenal resulted in their becoming the dominant team of the 1930s – they won five League titles and two FA Cups in the decade before the suspension of football due to outbreak of World War II – but he did not live to see the entirety of his team's success, dying suddenly from pneumonia in 1934, at the age of 55.
+His work at Arsenal resulted in their becoming the dominant team of the 1930s – they won five League titles and two FA Cups in the decade before the suspension of football due to the outbreak of the Second World War – but he did not live to see the entirety of his team's success, dying suddenly from pneumonia in 1934, at the age of 55.

 He is credited with improving Arsenal.
-He introduced new tactics (the WM formation, which forms the core of most modern day formations) and training techniques to the game and the use of physiotherapists.
+He introduced new tactics (the WM formation, which forms the core of most modern-day formations) and training techniques to the game and the use of physiotherapists.
 He led the team, rather than letting board members lead.
-He also used floodlighting, European club competitions and numbered shirts, and has received many posthumous honours in recognition.
+He also used floodlighting and numbered shirts, entered European club competitions, and has received many posthumous honours in recognition.

 Early life

 Chapman was born in Kiveton Park, near Rotherham on 19 January 1878.
-His father, John, was a coal miner, but rather than spend his life working down the pit, the young Herbert was bright enough to win a place at Sheffield Technical College (later to become part of the University of Sheffield), where he studied mining engineering.
+His father, John, was a coal miner, but rather than spend his own life working down the pit, the young Herbert was bright enough to win a place at Sheffield Technical College (later to become part of the University of Sheffield), where he studied mining engineering.

 Chapman was one of eleven children and was born into a keen sporting family, with two of his brothers also playing professional football.
-The most successful of these was his younger brother, Harry, who played for The Wednesday during the 1900s, winning two League Championships and an FA Cup.
-His older brother Thomas played for Grimsby Town, while another brother, Matthew, later became a director of the same club.
+The most successful of these was his younger brother Harry, who played for The Wednesday during the 1900s, winning two League Championships and an FA Cup.
+His elder brother Thomas played for Grimsby Town, while another brother, Matthew, later became a director of the same club.